-Turkey: 3 killed in explosion near border with Syria
+Turkey: 2 killed in explosion near border with Syria

-ANKARA, Turkey (AP) — A bomb went off in a car near Turkey’s border with Syria on Friday, killing three Syrians who were inside the vehicle, Turkish President Recep Tayyip Erdogan told reporters.
+ANKARA, Turkey (AP) — A bomb went off in a car near Turkey’s border with Syria on Friday, killing two Syrians who were inside the vehicle, Turkey’s interior minister said.
+A third Syrian was injured.

+Turkish President Recep Tayyip Erdogan said the explosion appeared to be terror-linked.

 The blast occurred inside a car some 750 meters (yards) from a local government office in the border town of Reyhanli, in Hatay province, Anadolu Agency said.